Rupee tumbles 40 paise to 75.73 against US dollar in early trade

-Rupee tumbled 40 paise to 75.73 against US dollar in early trade on Monday.
+The rupee tumbled 40 paise to 75.33 in early trade on Monday, tracking surge in crude prices amid escalating tensions between Russia and Ukraine.

+At the interbank forex market, the local currency opened sharply lower against the dollar.
+It was moving in a tight range of 75.78 and 75.70.
+In early deals, it was trading at 75.73, registering a fall of 40 paise over its previous close.

+In the previous session, the rupee had gained 27 paise to settle at 75.33 against the US dollar.

 Watch the latest DH Videos here: